The recommended budget percentages you need to know

 Where to start?

 A good place to start is by looking at how your figures stack up against the 50/30/20 recommended budget percentages.
 Take 3 month’s worth of bank statements, and work out the average monthly spend for each area of your spending.
-The free spreadsheet in the free Motivated Money Mindset programme will help you to do this.
+This post will help you to work out how you can easily and quickly work out these figures, and it will help you to easily manage your money moving forward.
 This might help you to see if there are any major issues in any one area of your budget.

 If you’re serious about creating financial security, then the time has come to get serious about looking at these figures.
 How does the allocation of your take-home pay look?
 If it is very different from the 50/30/20 rule, could that be contributing to your worries about money?
 Are you under pressure in one area of the budget, which has a knock-on effect on the other areas?